vippsas/vipps-epayment-api/operations/cancel.md

 After the cancel is complete, a notification will be sent if a [webhook](../features/webhooks.md) is registered for the event `epayments.payment.terminated.v1`.

 ## Cancel after Authorization
-If the payment has reached the `AUTHORIZED` state a cancellation by the merchant via the api will **not** change the state of the payment, it will remain `AUTHORIZED` forever.w
+If the payment has reached the `AUTHORIZED` state a cancellation by the merchant via the api will **not** change the state of the payment, it will remain `AUTHORIZED`.
 However, the reserved amount from the customer will be released, and the `aggregate` object will reflect this with the `cancelledAmount` property.
 An example response for a cancel request Post-authorization looks like this:
 ```json